UA-141369524-4

-And that’s why green works well for cold brew tea as it brews at cooler temps.
+And that’s why oolong and green work well for cold brew tea (below 100°C), as they brew at cooler temps than say black tea (that’s good at boiling temperatures).

-Since oolong has a milder tea taste (than green), you can make it a flavorful tea by adding in florals, fruity flavors, or even cold brew coffee (that’s also easy to make!) to mask any undesired tea tastes and reap the healthy benefits.
+So when deciding which tea, green vs. oolong tea, oolong has a milder tea taste so you have more flavor options.
+You can make it a flavorful tea by adding in florals, fruity flavors, or even cold brew coffee (that’s also easy to make!) to mask any undesired tea tastes and reap the healthy benefits.

 …I first learned about brewing cooler tea temps when I was doing research and interviewing tea experts and sommeliers on the perfect green tea brewing temperature, writing for healthy lifestyle publications.